danholle/webdevbox/README.md

 each of the following steps, which I'm assuming you will carry out in the following order:

-1.  [base](base/README.md) installs some common prerequisites.
+1.  [base](base/README.md) installs compilers, build tools,
+    our gatekeeper/proxy (nginx), and some common prerequisites.
-    If you click on the link, it will take you to the TL;DR description of this step.
+    When this is done, you will be able to hit a static "hello world" HTML5 page from the public internet.
+(If you click the *base* link, it will take you to the TL;DR description of this step.)
-2.  [dnsgodaddy](dnsgodaddy/README.md) sets up the web proxy if you are coming in via a GoDaddy domain.
-In the process we set up a (free) certificate to certify your site as legit.
-Or, if you don't like GoDaddy,
+2.  [dnsgodaddy](dnsgodaddy/README.md) is used to connect your webdevbox to a GoDaddy domain you own.
+DNS updating will be set up to keep this domain pointed at your webdevbox.
+    Once this is done, you'll be able to get at that same "Hello World" page via your domain from anywhere.
 3.  [dnsselfsigned](dnsselfsigned/README.md) is an alternative
     to the above if you want to set up forwarding using No-IP and a self-signed certificate.
 Your site will still be